 - 2 medium diced jalapeños, optional (leave in the seeds if you want more heat).

-- Preheat the oven to 375F, and add 1 tbsp butter to the pan.
+- Preheat the oven to 375F, and add 1 tablespoon butter to the pan.
 Place the pan in the oven as it preheats.

 - In a large bowl, whisk together the coconut flour, almond flour, sweetener, baking powder, xanthan gum, and salt.
 Stir in the eggs, butter, and cornbread flavoring.
 Stir in ¼ cup of the water.
 If the batter is still overly thick, stir in more water, a tablespoon at a time.